Robin Yount: Milwaukee Brewers (1974–1993)

-1982 season

 Yount led the American League with 210 hits in 1982.
 The 1982 AL East race was tied on the final day of the season, with the race coming down to a winner-take-all game between the Brewers and the Baltimore Orioles.
 With the title on the line, Yount hit home runs in each of his first two at-bats against Orioles starter Jim Palmer.
 Yount finished with a four-hit game, as the Brewers won 10-2.
 In addition to his only 200-hit season, he registered career highs with 29 home runs, 114 RBI, and a .331 batting average (.001 behind the league leader, Willie Wilson).
 Yount finished with a .578 slugging percentage and .957 OPS on his way to gaining 367 total bases – leading the major leagues in all three categories.
 His slugging percentage was the second highest ever by a shortstop, and his 129 runs set the record for that position.

 That year, Yount also won his only Gold Glove Award and his first Most Valuable Player Award.
 His performance garnered 27 of 28 possible first place votes in the 1982 MVP balloting.
 The year ended with the Brewers making their only World Series appearance.
 Although Yount became the only player in history to have two 4-hit games in one World Series, Milwaukee lost to the St. Louis Cardinals in seven games.
 Yount batted .414 in the Series, with one home run and 6 RBI.